This section provides information on ongoing initiatives and other significant issues of ongoing notable interest to residents of the Parish:

 - Minerals and waste plan: North Yorkshire County Council, City of York Council and the North York Moors National Park Authority are working together to produce a Minerals and Waste Joint Plan covering all three planning authority areas.
 When finalised the new Joint Plan will help the three authorities take decisions on planning applications for minerals and waste development up to 31 December 2030.
 See our Minerals and Waste Plan page for details and our previous responses.

 - North Selby Mine site: This site features in the Minerals and Waste Plan and already has planning permission - see our archives for details.

-- Plasmor application for extraction of clay west of A19: Plasmor recently submitted a request for an 'Environmental Impact Assessment' for clay mining west of the A19, and a new link road to Stillingfleet Road.
+- Plasmor application for extraction of clay west of A19: In 2017 Plasmor submitted a request for an 'Environmental Impact Assessment' for clay mining west of the A19, and a new link road to Stillingfleet Road.
 This is not a planning application itself, but it a step that usually precedes a planning application.
 The Parish Council intends to be ready to respond when a planning application is submitted.

 York and Selby Local Plans: